jnunyez/docker-vRAN-ZeroMQ/README.md

 Without this setting I observed problems at the RACH when establishing the RRC connection setup (T300 timer expiration).

+### UE network

+To establish the emulated transport just attach port of network `rfemu` as specified in the `docker-compose.yml`.

 ## Run vUE+veNodeB

 To run the UE and eNodeB in two containers in the same baremetal/VM machine: